Fraudster who posed as Emirati prince to swindle investors out of millions arrested by FBI

 Connection will enable potentially life-saving medical consultations via real-time video calling

 After years of posing as an Emirati prince and swindling investors out of millions of dirhams, the fraudulent activities of Alex Tannous, a 38-year-old Lebanese, finally came to an end last week.
-Arrested by the FBI in San Antonio, Texas, US, upon his return from abroad for a child custody matter, Tannous faces a potential 20-year prison sentence if convicted.
+He was arrested by the FBI in San Antonio, Texas, US, upon his return from abroad for a child custody matter.

 He was promptly ordered to be held without bond and appeared in federal court in San Antonio last Friday, where he faces a potential 20-year prison sentence if convicted.